mmikowski/hi_score/README.md

     3.6M
 ```

 The `bin/xhi build` stage uses uses SuperPack to analyze symbols (variable names, object properties, and labels) and replace them with shortened and shuffled keys.
 The shortest keys are used for the most frequently found symbols.
 SuperPack reports the key-to-symbol mapping and the frequency of use which makes further optimizations by pruning code easier (see `build/<build-number>/stage/<name>-sp.diag` for mapping and key use).
-Projects with many object properities can be compressed up to an additional 50% by SuperPack, and it hinders reverse-engineering of code.
+Projects with many object properties can be compressed up to an additional 50% by SuperPack, and it hinders reverse-engineering of code.

-The build process enhances security because only a tiny, currated, obfuscated portion of our code is published and sensitive data such as SCMS information, documentation, lookup-maps, and development assets are omitted.
+The build process enhances security because only a tiny, curated, obfuscated portion of our code is published and sensitive data such as SCMS information, documentation, lookup-maps, and development assets are omitted.
 We can publish these assets elsewhere at our discretion.
 The distribution also reduces the dozens of HTTP calls to just a few.
 This too reduces load time as illustrated below.

 | Attribute   | Original (%)     | Minified (%)     | SuperPack (%)    |
 |-------------|-----------------:|-----------------:|-----------------:|